Zoë Kravitz: 2013–2019: Rise to prominence

+2020–present: Career expansion

 In 2019, Kravitz was cast as the lead in the Hulu romantic comedy television series High Fidelity, based on the 2000 film of the same name in which her mother stars.
 The series premiered on Valentine's Day, 2020 to critical acclaim with Kravitz's performance as Rob Gorgan receiving praise.
 Margaret Lyons of The New York Times described her performance as "mesmerizing", adding "She's so good, in fact, that it's almost impossible to believe she can't find someone to love her exactly as-is."
 Alison Herman of The Ringer called Kravitz a "bona-fide leading lady".
 Despite the critical success, High Fidelity was cancelled after one season.
 For her role in the series, Kravitz won a Black Reel Award and was nominated for a Satellite Award.
 Also in 2020, she starred as one of the leads in Viena and the Fantomes.
+In August 2021, it was announced that Kravitz will star and serve as an executive producer on coming-of-age animated series Phatty Patty, bankrolled by Will Smith and Jada Pinkett Smith's Westbrook Studios.
+In June 2022, it was announced that Kravitz would star in and produce the heist thriller The Sundance Kid Might Have Some Regrets for Warner Bros.

 Kravitz portrayed Selina Kyle / Catwoman, now in live action, in director Matt Reeves' The Batman, which was released on March 4, 2022, to critical and commercial success, grossing over $700 million internationally.
 Kravitz's performance received positive reviews.
 The Independent wrote that "Kravitz's Catwoman brings an almost-extinct sensuality to the role", and in Christy Lemire's review of the film—written for RogerEbert.com—she stated that "This is no flirty, purring Catwoman: She's a fighter and a survivor with a loyal heart and a strong sense of what's right. ...
 Kravitz continues to reveal a fierce charisma and quiet strength."
 She earned several award nominations for her performance, including the Saturn Award for Best Actress.
-Kravitz starred in filmmaker Steven Soderbergh's thriller Kimi, which was released to generally positive reviews with her performance receiving praise.
+Kravitz starred in filmmaker Steven Soderbergh's thriller Kimi (2022), which was released to generally positive reviews with her performance receiving praise.
+Time named Kravitz one of the 100 Most Influential People in 2022.
+In 2024, Kravitz made her directorial debut in the thriller Blink Twice, a film she also co-wrote and starred in.

-In June 2021, Kravitz announced plans to make her directorial debut in Pussy Island, a film she also co-wrote.
-In August 2021, it was announced that Kravitz will star and serve as an executive producer on coming-of-age animated series Phatty Patty, bankrolled by Will Smith and Jada Pinkett Smith's Westbrook Studios.
-In June 2022, it was announced that Kravitz will star in and produce the heist thriller The Sundance Kid Might Have Some Regrets for Warner Bros.
+In May 2025, she collaborated with the champagne brand Dom Pérignon for a campaign named "Creation is an Eternal Journey".
+That same year she took a recurring guest role as a fictionalized version of herself in the Apple TV+ comedy series The Studio where she earned a nomination for the Primetime Emmy Award for Outstanding Guest Actress in a Comedy Series.
+She also co-starred opposite Austin Butler in the Darren Aronofsky crime thriller Caught Stealing (2025).